Dr. Grossi's Blog

 In the June 23, 2011 and the July 14, 2011 issues of New York Review of Books Marcia Angell, M.D., the former Editor-in-Chief of The New England Journal of Medicine, joined the discussion by saying that clinical trials failed to demonstrate antidepressant effectiveness in mild to moderate depression and further that they have serious adverse effects and "are greatly overused because of the pharmaceutical industry's influence over the psychiatric profession."
 Peter Kramer, the author of Listening to Prozac, responded in the July 9 2011 Sunday Magazine New York Times with a rebuttal to Angel.
 Both refer to Irving Kirsch's book, The Emperor's New Drugs:Exploding the Antidepressant Myth, in which he examined the FDA reviews of the clinical trials leading to the approval of 6 antidepressants.
 He found that placebos were 82% as effective as active drug as measured by the Hamilton Depression Rating Scale (HAM-D).
 The difference in ratings of 1.8, Kirsch believes, supports the view that antidepressants are no more effective than placebo.
 Kramer responds that FDA trials do not answer questions regarding mild depression because of recruitment of patients who are not depressed.
 He also notes that antidepressants have been found effective in people with co-morbid conditions and in long term maintenance prevention studies.

 How does this inform my opinion about the use of antidepressants?
-It is definitely one factor I take into account and I do think that very mild depressions often respond to antidepressants in a manner similar to placebo; but, in depressions that are more severe or that have other co-morbidities such as panic states, obsessive compulsive disorder, social anxiety, eating disorders or others I know that antidepressants are clearly much more effective than placebo.
+It is definitely one factor I take into account and I do think that very mild depressions often respond to antidepressants in a manner similar to placebo; but depressions that are more severe or that have other co-morbidities such as panic states, obsessive compulsive disorder, social anxiety, eating disorders, or others, I know that antidepressants are clearly much more effective than placebo.
 Depressions of the atypical type or melancholic type also respond to antidepressants much more than to placebo.
 Also, depressions that are a part of bipolar disorder presentations clearly respond more robustly to antidepressants than to placebo.
-In the final analysis, the best judgment about the usage of antidepressants is formed by the experienced clinician who is well trained and who evaluates his or her experience continuously and discriminates between cases carefully taking into account a patient's presentation as well as their evolution with medication in their social environment.
+In the final analysis, the best judgment about the usage of antidepressants is formed by the experienced clinician who is well-trained and who evaluates his or her experience continuously and discriminates between cases, carefully taking into account a patient's presentation as well as their evolution with medication in their social environment.